WeCARe-Workshop/wecare-workshop.github.io/_pages/participate.md

 Participants are required to submit position papers between two and four pages, not counting references, in the [2019 CHI Extended Abstract template](http://chi2019.acm.org/authors/chi-proceedings-format/#TOC-CHI-Extended-Abstracts-Format).
 The generated PDF should be submitted as e-mail to "wecare2020@pm.me". *Please contact is if you do not receive a confirmation e-mail within 24 hours*

-Submissions **need not to be anonymous**.
+Submissions **need not be anonymous**.
 However, reviews will be done anonymously.
 Each paper will be reviewed by at least two organizers of this workshop with regard to its contribution to the workshop. **All accepted papers will be published online** before the beginning of the workshop.

 ### Workshop Themes
 Potential topics to be discussed at the workshop include, but are not limited to:
-* Overview on current state and research gaps in research on interactions between AVs and VRUs
+* Overview of the current state and research gaps in research on interactions between AVs and VRUs
 * Communication concepts for underrepresented user groups, such as
   * Children
   * People with impaired vision